ErikKarlkvist/FootballTown/Report2.md

 - How did the practices interact?
   Did they complement or counteract each other?
+   1. The group had divided the tasks into managble tasks for each sprint where the members worked on the assigned tasks using the pair programming approach.
+This method allowed the members to help each other to carry out the tasks and mentor each other's work.
+ 2. At every sprint, every member

 - How efficient were the practices, given the time they took to use?